Duration: 4 weeks

 Platform: Mobile

-Design tool: Figma, Google
+Design tool: Figma, usability testing tools, Google Slides

-Role: UX Designer / Researcher / Prototyping Lead
+Role: UX Designer / Concept Creator

 Project Overview